Sharu24/crTracker/README.md

 2. All the logs should append to a log file on a daily basis
 3. Periodically append it
 4. Create a new file on a daily basis

+## Payment gateway integration

+1. Integrate a Third Party Micro Service
+2. Enable the user to pay to a verified merchant